 - 4.25.
 Entire Agreement.
 This Agreement sets forth and incorporates by reference all of the agreements, conditions and understandings between the Town and the University relative to the Project and supersedes all previous agreements.
 There are no promises, agreements, conditions or understandings, oral or written, expressed or implied, among these parties relative to the matters addressed herein other than as set forth or as referred to herein or as contained in the LUMO or as expressed in the development conditions applicable to this parcel of land. - 4.26.
-4.24.
 Construction.
 The parties agree that each Party and its counsel have reviewed and revised this Agreement and that any rule of construction to the effect that ambiguities are to be resolved against the drafting Party shall not apply in the interpretation of this Agreement or any amendments or exhibits hereto. - 4.27.
 Assignment.
-After notice to the Town, the University may assign its respective rights and responsibilities hereunder to subsequent land owners of all or any portion of the relevant parcels of land, provided that no assignment as to a portion of the relevant parcel of land will relieve the assigning Party of responsibility with respect to the remaining portion of the relevant parcel of land owned by the assigning Party without the written consent of the Town. - 4.28.
+After notice to the Town, the University may assign its respective rights and responsibilities hereunder to subsequent land owners of all or any portion of the relevant parcels of land, provided that no assignment as to a portion of the relevant parcel of land will relieve the assigning

+- Party of responsibility with respect to the remaining portion of the relevant parcel of land owned by the assigning Party without the written consent of the Town. - 4.28.
 Governing Law.
-This Agreement shall be governed by the laws of the State of North Carolina.
+This Agreement shall be governed by the laws of the State of North Carolina. - 4.29.

-- 4.29.
-4.27.
 Counterparts.
 This Agreement may be executed in several counterparts, each of which shall be deemed an original and such counterparts shall constitute one and the same instrument. - 4.30.
-4.28.
 Agreement to Cooperate.
 In the event of any legal action instituted by a third party or other governmental entity or official challenging the validity of any provision of this Agreement, the parties hereby agree to cooperate in defending such action; provided, however, each Party shall retain the right to pursue its own independent legal defense. - 4.31.
-4.29.
 Termination.
-This Agreement shall terminate on the earlier of the expiration of the term specified in Section 4.2 of this Agreement, a specific termination made by operation of the provisions of this Agreement, or when the Project has been fully developed and all of the University's obligations in connection with this Project are satisfied as mutually determined by the Town and the University.
-Termination of this Agreement as to the University or the portion of the Carolina North property subject to this Agreement shall not affect any of the following: - a. any requirements to comply with the applicable terms and conditions of the LUMO, site development permits, approval and acceptance of infrastructure improvements, and any applicable permits, nor shall it affect any other; or - b. provided, if this Agreement shall have run for the entire twenty (20) year term or otherwise been extended or renewed, those covenants of the University expressly specified in this Agreement to continue after termination of this Agreement. - 4.32.
-No Obligation to Develop.
-It is understood that the University's development of the Project depends upon a number of factors including, but not limited to, the availability of financing, state appropriations, receipt funds, general economic factors, and academic and programmatic needs.
-Nothing in this Agreement shall be construed as requiring the University to develop the subject property and any failure to develop the subject property shall not be deemed a default by the University of its obligations set forth in this Agreement. - 4.33.
-4.31.
-No Deemed Waiver.
-Failure of a Party to exercise any right under this Agreement shall not be deemed a waiver of any such right and shall not affect the right of such Party to exercise at some future time said right or any other right it may have hereunder. - 4.34.
-4.32.
-Severability.
-If any term or provision herein shall be judicially determined to be void or of no effect, such determination shall not affect the validity of the remaining terms and provisions.
-The Parties agree that if any provision of this Agreement is judicially determined to be invalid because it is inconsistent with a provision of state or federal law, this Agreement shall be amended to the extent necessary to make it consistent with state or federal law and the balance of the Agreement shall remain in full force and effect. - 4.35.
-Authority.
-Each Party represents that it has undertaken all actions necessary for approval of this Agreement, and that the person signing this Agreement has the authority to bind the Town or the University.
+This Agreement shall terminate on the earlier of the expiration of the term specified in Section 4.2 of this Agreement or, a specific termination made by operation of the provisions of this Agreement, or when the Project has been fully developed and all of the University's obligations in connection with this Project are satisfied as mutually determined by the Town and the University.
+Termination of this Agreement as to the University or the portion of the Carolina North property subject to this Agreement shall not affect any of the following: - a. any requirements to comply with the applicable terms and conditions of the LUMO, site development permits, approval and acceptance of infrastructure improvements, and any applicable permits; or - b. provided, if this Agreement shall have run for the entire twenty (20) year term or if the University has completed construction of three (3) million square feet of building floor area or if this Agreement has otherwise been extended or renewed, those covenants of the University expressly specified in this Agreement to continue after termination of this Agreement.